 Audit filters, listed in table 1, are specified conditions that all trauma patients are automatically evaluated by.
 All patients captured by one or more audit filters are then assessed by a nurse who identifies possible gaps in care.
 If the first nurse identifies any potential issues, the patient is reviewed in a second round by two specialised nurses.
 If any OFIs are identified in the second round, the patient is brought to a M&M conference for a final assessment of OFIs (17).
-Results from the conference are stored as specific OFIs in the Karolinska University hospital’s local quality care database.
+Results from the conference are stored as specific OFIs in the Karolinska University hospital’s local quality database.